 This tuned value of the frequency is also termed as the resonant frequency (f0) and is measured in hertz or cycles per second.

 A capacitor and inductor may be used in series or in parallel to form a resonant tuned circuit (Fig. 1.6.a).
-A series tuned circuit may have low loss compared to a parallel tuned circuit (Fig. 1.6.b) has a high loss.
+A series tuned circuit may have a low loss compared to a parallel tuned circuit (Fig. 1.6.b) which may have a high loss.

-When we mention loss here, it usually refers to the ratio of voltage across the network, to current flowing through the network.
-This is also known as its impedance (Z).
+When we mention loss here, it usually refers to the ratio of voltage across the network, to current flowing through the network V/I. This is also known as its impedance (Z).

 Transformers are used for stepping up an input alternating voltage/current to higher output levels or for stepping down the same into lower output levels.
-This working also simultaneously ensures an complete electrical isolation across the input AC and the output AC.
-A couple of transformers can be witnessed in Fig. 1.7.
+This working also simultaneously ensures a complete electrical isolation across the input AC and the output AC.
+A couple of transformer topologies can be witnessed in below Fig. 1.7.

 Manufactures signify all the details on the primary, or input side through the suffix "1".
 The secondary, or output side, is signified by the suffix "2"; T1 and T2 indicate the amount of turns on the primary and secondary correspondingly.
 Then: